kydzoster/Olympia-Gym/README.md

 ## FEATURES

+#### JavaScript

+For this project to pass I had to use JavaScript.
+There are in total **5** JavaScript files in js folder.

+- **maps.js** its function is to pinpoint Olympia Gym exact location with an label "O".
+- **contact.js** allows a user to contact Olympia Gym, currently all messages will be sent to my personal email.
+Its configurted to receive a message and who has sent it and how to contact sender through their email.
+- **tabs.js** this is a simple tabs system, to access it user has to click on BMI button and here they will be met with 2 tabs, under each tab there will be content which consists of another JavaScript file for BMI calculation.
+- **bmi.js** and **bmiuk.js** - are calculation functions for calculating BMI, bmi.js uses Metric system and bmiuk.js uses Imperial system.

 #### FEATURES TO BE IMPLEMENTED

 - Deploy Live website and secure it with protection (either buy a domain or build a server on one of the Olympia Gym computers).